malamdar90/US-Road-Map/README.md

 # US-Road-Map

 - STEP 1: Run query.sql code to sumarize the data to find frequency and avergae speed of each partion
-- STEP 2: Run python code to create maps
+- STEP 2: Run create_map.py code to create maps

-### Sample of the output maps:
+Some of the output maps:

 States of DC, MD, PA, NY, and MA: